 Waxed Canvas Care

 Over time, the waxed coating on your canvas bag may wear away in spots.
 We recommend touching up (reproofing) your waxed canvas with Martexin Original Wax refinishing compound every 1-2 years, which can help restore the original factory look and protect your bag against the elements.
-A step by step guide for refinishing your gear can be found here.
+A video guide for refinishing your gear can be found here.

 Inner Tube Care

 Please do not machine wash, dry clean or iron your inner tube bag.
 You may spot clean with a damp cloth and a solution of mild soap and water.
 Make sure not to get any soapy water on any waxed canvas parts of your bag.
 Rinse soapy areas thoroughly.
 Inner tubes can also be periodically reconditioned with rubber/tire dressings found in many automotive stores.
 We really like Chemical Guys Natural Shine Dressing.
 It is water based, smells great, restores and conditions the rubber and protects against damaging UVA/UVB rays.
 Do not apply this or other rubber conditioners directly on the bag.
 Instead, apply the dressing to a clean microfiber cloth and rub the cloth on the inner tubes.
 Remove any excess dressing with another fresh cloth and buff.
 A second coat may be applied for a “wet” look.
 This conditioning treatment will extend the life of your bag by helping to prevent the rubber from becoming brittle and cracking.

 As with any rubber product, avoid storing your inner tube bag in direct sunlight for extended periods of time (like leaving your bag in a hot, sunny car all day).
 A white patina may develop from the wax that was impregnated in the rubber when it was manufactured.
 This wax is intended aid in protecting against rubber oxidation.
 If you would prefer not to see this happen, coat your bag regularly with Chemical Guys Natural Shine Dressing as described above.